Skip to main content

 WPF Document Preview Result

-Preview Large Reports
+#Preview Large Reports

-If a report contains more than 1000 pages, bind the DocumentPreviewControl control to the CachedReportSource component to reduce memory usage.
+If a report contains more than 1000 pages, bind the DocumentPreviewControl to the CachedReportSource component to reduce memory usage.
 This component stores document pages in a file system or database during document generation.

 Call the CachedReportSource object’s CreateDocumentAsync() method to generate a document for preview.